baldurk/renderdoc/docs/getting_started/quick_start.rst

 .. note::

-    It's best to choose the edition of RenderDoc to match your OS - 64-bit for Windows x64 and vice-versa
+    You should choose the edition of RenderDoc to match your OS - 64-bit for Windows x64 and vice-versa

     You can only capture a 64-bit process with a 64-bit build of RenderDoc.
-A 32-bit process can be captured by any build of RenderDoc.
+A 32-bit process can be captured by either build of RenderDoc.

 RenderDoc in-app
 ----------------